chaseruskin/legoHDL/ROADMAP.md

 - [ ] perform a "git restore ." on a block in cache to make sure the source code is consistent even if designer accidently altered it previously.
 Will have to add back the .git folder or perform a git init to make a new folder to signal if a file has been altered (indvidiual version folders have their .git/ removed to conserve space)

+- [ ] cannot modify markets in settings.yml (can only add/delete from list)

 - [ ] thoughts on resolving multiple L.N's spanning different markets (say mA.L.N and mB.L.N): It is a cache, so if mB.L.N were to exist, then user would have to uninstall the other mA.L.N from cache to free up that "address" for the mB.L.N to be installed.
 Only one L.N could be installed at a time.
 This allows for multiple blocks of same library and name to technically coexist.
 However, an issue arises when a block uses both as dependencies, one could be directly but the other could be used indirectly down the dependency tree.
 Perform this check when generating block order on export/graph, one block should not reference L.N..
 A L.N can be identified as same or different based on a variety of things, market name, remote url, but most importantly the first few git commits.
 If the SHA's match between blocks, then it can be very confident in saying its the same block and no conflict exists.
 If they don't match, then there are different duplicate L.N's existing.

 ### Future Roadmap